As a child, all I ever wanted for Christmas was a puppy.

 I wrote a letter to Father Christmas each December.
 In retrospect, it's a bit heartbreaking to recall the conviction with which I believed I would get one.
 Thinking about how many years I sneaked off and cried at my puppy-less situation is even worse.
 I never did get one, for the simple reason that it was not feasible.

 What I actually wanted was not a puppy, but what one represented.
 Unjudgemental companionship.
-I was a lonely child with few (if any) friends, spending most of my time alone with a stack of books.
+I spent most of my time alone with a stack of books.
 Speaking to people terrified me.
 I struggled to relate to my peers, preferring the company of adults or fictional characters.
 A puppy felt like a solution to my unending solitude.

 That's the thing about the items we all crave.